 I’ve always loved teaching, so it was easy to move from face-to-face to online teaching when I saw that the job market had a high demand for it.

-How did you land your online EFL teaching jobs and projects?
+How did you land your online EFL teaching jobs and get involved in your other projects?

 I found the teaching positions online.
 I saw the job posts, applied to them, and went to a couple of interviews.

 Regarding the projects, they came from different sources.
 I have some contacts on LinkedIn who wrote me proposing ideas to work together.
 But the projects I’m currently involved in mainly come from my personal network, as I’m more of a face-to-face person.
 I love to learn from other people’s experiences and professional skills.
 This means I actively show interest in others and have frequent conversations with colleagues and other professionals, asking them many questions.
 This creates the right setting for me to be able to collaborate on different projects.

 Browse English teaching jobs online and abroad on the Bridge Job Board.

 I’m currently working for the European company Learnlight, teaching English online, a local Argentinian company called Pensaris, giving webinars and online workshops, another from Europe called M2i, which is currently in a Latin America expansion project, and Fundación Telefónica Movistar, where I do a few tutorials.